PearsonEducation/StatsAgg/readme.md

 * StatsAgg only supports running in a single-server configuration.
     * While this is a limitation, a lot of time/energy was put into tuning StatsAgg's performance.
 For *most* implementations, a single StatsAgg server should be adequate.
 * A few StatsD features that are in the main StatsD program are missing in StatsAgg.
 Missing features include...
-    * histograms on timers (will be included in a future build).
     * configuring StatsAgg to be a 'repeater' (you can use the official StatsD program to do this, and forward to StatsAgg).
     * configuring StatsAgg to be in a 'proxy cluster' configuration (you can use the official StatsD program to do this, and forward to StatsAgg).
     * outputting frequently sent metric-keys to log files.